 Ampligen (rintatolimod) in an experimental anti-viral, immune-system modulating drug that's been in the works for more than 30 years.
 It's been studied as a possible treatment for multiple conditions, including chronic fatigue syndrome (CFS or ME/CFS), HIV/AIDS, certain types of cancer, and both avian flu and swine flu (H1N1).

-In December 2009, the FDA rejected Ampligen as an ME/CFS treatment.
+In 2009 and again in 2013, the FDA rejected Ampligen as an ME/CFS treatment.
 It would have been the first approved treatment for this condition.
-The manufacturer has said it will move forward with further testing as recommended by the FDA and continue working to get Ampligen on the market.
+However, the manufacturer continues to move ahead to get this drug to market, for ME/CFS or seasonal flu.

 What Ampligen Does:

 Ampligen is believed to work by jump-starting your body's natural anti-viral pathway and regulating levels of RNase L (a substance in your cells that attacks viruses), which can be high in people with ME/CFS.
 It's also been shown to inhibit tumor-cell growth.

 In clinical trials, Ampligen has been shown to improve cognition, exercise tolerance, neuropsychological health and overall function in people with ME/CFS; decrease activity of HHV-6 (a virus believed to be linked to ME/CFS); and decrease RNase L activity.